Can I get travel insurance with COPD?

 As mentioned above – in most cases, it’s fine to fly with mild COPD.
 However, it’s also worth bearing in mind that COPD is the umbrella term for a number of different lung conditions that affect people in different ways.
 So, each case varies from person to person – and although the symptoms may be less mild, there is still a risk to consider.

-Again, checking in with your doctor for advice about flying with COPD, however mild, is still a reasonable precaution to consider.
+Checking with your doctor for advice about flying, however mild your condition, is still a reasonable precaution to consider.

 Can I fly with severe COPD?

 Depending on which Chronic Obstructive Pulmonary Disease conditions you suffer from, whether it’s bad emphysema or severe bronchitis – you need to consider the fact that this automatically puts you at a higher risk while flying.